 Due to the nature of self-service, many organizations struggle with maintaining the current list of O365 groups or individual users that have access to data sources through the on-premises gateway.
 The problem being every time a new O365 group is created it would have to be added to the gateway users list for a data source.
 However, these struggles can be mitigated by implementing the same AD groups used for authentication on your data warehouse or analysis services cube in the on-premises gateway.

-According to the Microsoft Feature summary AD groups have been enabled since November of 2015, but as you can see from the ideas link there remains confusion on how to properly implement AD groups.
+According to the Microsoft Feature summary AD groups have been enabled since November of 2015, but there remains confusion on how to properly implement AD groups.
 This will be your guide to implementing AD groups in the Power BI on-premises data gateway.

 1. Establishing Reporting Groups

 To fully leverage the AD groups and minimize maintenance, you should grant permissions to each data source (SSAS Tabular Cubes) with a single reporting group with reader permissions for the model.
 This single reporting group will be specific to the business domain the tabular model was implanted to serve.
 Then populate that business domain’s reporting group with the current AD groups used for role based authentication.
 That way when associates are creating new O365 groups for organizing collaboration their authentication in the Power BI service is seamless without requiring IT involvement and reports can be authored as quickly as groups are created.